 Shaking and shuddering

-Due to the nature of the dry-clutch design and the fact it engages abruptly, shaking and shuddering are common occurrences in the Ford PowerShift transmission.
-Aside from an unpleasant and annoying driving experience, this particular problem can lead to more severe ramifications.
 Shaking and shuddering usually means that the transmission hasn’t fully shifted from one gear into another, which leads to premature clutch wear.
 Once the clutch gives out, a complete transmission rebuild is the only course of action left, and that doesn’t come cheap.

 Difficulties when shifting

-The fact that the PowerShift transmission experiences difficulties when shifting from one gear into another ruins the idea behind its dual-clutch design intended for the smoothest possible operation.
 Hard shifts are one of the most common Ford Focus transmission problems that can lead to more serious issues later.
 If you experience trouble shifting, it’s best to take your Ford Focus to a certified mechanic sooner rather than later.
 Failure to do so will only lead to more expensive repairs further down the line.

 The sudden shift into neutral

 Every once in a while the PowerShift transmission is known to shift into neutral in the middle of driving or setting off.
 Needless to say, this will either lead to your car stalling or not being able to move, depending on the situation.
-Not only is such gearbox behavior potentially dangerous, but the car typically refuses to shift into gear after that.
-In the best-case scenario, your Ford Focus will leave you stranded, but if you’re unlucky, you can easily cause an accident.
-The reason for such transmission behavior is improper transmission control module calibration.
-Once the gearbox gets stuck in neutral, however, little can be done to get it back into perfect working order without the issue recurring.

 Transmission slippage and hesitation

-Since the dry-clutch design doesn’t allow slippage when working properly, hesitation to shift and transmission slipping is something you don’t want to experience in the PowerShift-equipped Ford Focus.
-If such a thing happens, it essentially means that the transmission isn’t working as intended.
 There are a few potential reasons for such behavior, and they range from contaminated transmission fluid or improper module calibration to worn or broken shift solenoids.
 The former two problems are relatively easy to fix, but broken solenoids require a bit more effort and money.

 Transmission overheating

-The overheating of the Ford Focus PowerShift transmission is usually a result of one or more damaged or improperly configured transmission components.
 In essence, any of the above-mentioned Ford Focus transmission problems can lead to overheating, which results in poor transmission performance, corresponding fuel economy, and generally reduced transmission life.
-A transmission fluid flush is only a temporary solution here, as the real problem is likely one of the damaged components that need replacing.

 Common Ford Focus 4-Speed 4F27E Transmission Problems

 Although a vast majority of transmission problems in a Ford Focus are related to the infamous PowerShift dual-clutch automatic, other Ford Focus transmissions, such as the now-outdated 4-speed automatic, exhibit a few problems of their own too.
-The 4-speed automatic, internally referred to as 4F27E, was used in Ford Focus between 2000 and 2011, which means it provided its gear-shifting services to the first two generations of the popular compact.

 Upshift flare and lack of gear

 The upshift flare in a 4-speed automatic transmission when shifting from second to third or third to fourth is a relatively common problem in the second-gen 2008-2011 Ford Focus.
 Essentially, your engine’s revs will go up for a moment instead of dropping down after switching to a higher gear.
-A complete lack of third and/or fourth gear is also a possibility which is a more serious problem than a mere upshift flare.
-Luckily, Ford has since issued a direct clutch repair kit which should be able to sort the described issues.

 Transmission slippage and lack of reverse gear

 The 4F27E transmission is prone to slipping when it’s breaking down, and the problem becomes more and more severe as time progresses.
 Furthermore, the transmission might lose the ability to shift into reverse gear, which poses problems of its own.
-The latter is typically caused by a deformed check ball inside the valve body, which leads to a leaking reverse air bleed capsule.

 Hesitation in forward gear movement

 A severe hesitation to start and shift gears when the shifter is in the drive is typically a sign of incoming clutch failure.
 If you notice a severe delay in the 4F27E transmission’s forward gear engagement, chances are your clutch drum is on its last legs.
-The problem should be addressed as soon as possible, as otherwise, you’re risking potentially severe transmission damage.

 Final Words

 The Ford Focus is one of the best-selling and most capable cars within its class.
 The compact has been around for almost a quarter of a century with mostly stellar reliability records.
 However, some model years have experienced severe transmission issues that have eroded the compact’s reputation.
-The most common Ford Focus transmission problems are related to the infamous 6-speed dual-clutch PowerShift transmission.
-We can’t recommend buying one of these models due to an inherent transmission design flaw, which means that even a complete transmission overhaul doesn’t guarantee the problem won’t return.
-Furthermore, the older 4-speed automatic transmission is best avoided too, as it’s not only dated, but poorly designed as well.
-Other than that, most Ford Focus transmissions are sound and should last as long as the car itself.

 FAQ